River’s Edge Water Quality Improvement Project

 What assurances do we have that the budget on this project won’t end up like almost every other municipal run project?
 Way over budget?
 Who will be managing it?
 Indépendant 3rd party with performance clauses or RDN staff.
 If we basically have to pay for it all, we should have a say in that and RDN staff or any municipal government for that matter has a horrible record for staying on budget.
 What contingencies have they accounted if drilling is tougher than expected or other infrastructure works aren’t as planned.
 If it is going to become more expensive, we can drill our own wells so we need assurances.

-Cparcher asked 4 months ago
+Cparcher asked about 1 year ago

 The RDN would be managing the construction budget for this project if it is approved.
 We continually monitor the costs and cost trends in our projects.
 If an event or a trend indicates we may run out of budget prior to completion of the project, we will take steps to adjust the scope to avoid that happening, or temporarily halt the project and seek more cost certainty.
 All construction work is publicly tendered to attain the lowest cost that the market can provide and to maximize cost certainty once the work is awarded.